 To use the Cloudinary PHP library, you have to configure at least your

 api_secret are also needed for secure API calls to Cloudinary (e.g., image and video uploads).
-You can find your account-specific configuration credentials in the Dashboard page of the account console.
+You can find your product environment configuration credentials in the Dashboard page of the Cloudinary Console.

 In addition to the required configuration parameters, you can define a number of optional configuration parameters if relevant.

 Here's an example of setting configuration parameters globally in your PHP application using an instance of the

 - Learn more about uploading images and videos using the PHP SDK.

-- See examples of powerful image and video manipulations using PHP code
+- See examples of powerful image and video transformations using PHP code